-Where to find PatternsCreate a Pattern: Specialize > Technologies > Publish-Tech > Publish Diagram as PatternUse a Pattern: Start > Desktop > Share > Resources > Patterns <pattern group> > Right-click on Pattern name > Add Pattern to DiagramUsage of PatternsPatterns can be applied in a wide range of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
+Where to find Patterns Create a Pattern: Specialize > Technologies > Publish Technology > Publish Diagram as Pattern Use a Pattern: Start > All Windows > Design > General > Browse > Resources > Patterns > <pattern group=""> > Right-click on Pattern name > Add Pattern to Diagram</pattern> Usage of Patterns Patterns can be applied in a wide range of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
 Enterprise Architect has provided a useful mechanism for mining Patterns, which means that any diagram can be published as a Pattern and then reused in the same or a different context.
 An example of a Pattern and its usage might be a Pattern articulating the relationship between Drivers, Goals, Objectives and Measures.
 An existing diagram could be published as a Pattern and then any business architecture could reuse the Pattern by simply dragging it onto an empty diagram.

-Options for Patterns Patterns are most commonly available from the Resources window but are also sometimes built into technologies and made available from a Toolbox page.
+Options for Patterns Patterns are most commonly available from the 'Resources' tab of the Browser window but are also sometimes built into technologies and made available from a Toolbox page.
 There are a number of options available when publishing a Pattern, including the ability to describe the details of the Pattern overall and to include notes for each of the elements that make up the Pattern.

-🛞 Save Diagra m as UML Pattern × Pattern Name: Pattern Name: Driver and Goals Filena m e: \Pattems\Business Architecture\Drivers and Goals.xml Cat eg ory: Business Architecture e Patterns V ersion: 3.7 Notes: Intent Allow a business architect to define how drivers are resolved o goals which in turn are broken down into Objectives and which in turn are validated by Measures.
-Name Туре Create Merge Instance Туре Default Comment [Measure Nam e] Requirement [Measure Na A element fo or che [ObjectiveNam e] Requirement [ObjectiveNa An element t that s [GoalName] Requirement [GoalName] that s [DriverName] Requirement [DriverName] An element t that s 9 DK Car lelp
+😵 Save Diagrai m as UML Pattern × Pattern Name: Driver and Goals Driver and Goals Filena m e: \Patterns\Business A rchitecture\Drivers a and Goals.xml Category: Business Architecture Patterns Ve ersion: 3.7 No t es: Itent Ilow a business architect to define how drivers are resolved o goals which in turn are broken down into bjectives and which in turn are validated by Measures.
+Name Туре Create Merge Instance Туре Default Comment [Measure Name] Requirement V [Measure Na A element fo r che [ObjectiveName e] Requirement \checkmark [ObjectiveNa An element t hat s [GoalName] Requirement [GoalName] An element t hat s [DriverName] Requirement \checkmark [DriverName] An element t hat s K cel H elp